 | Bibliography

 Derksen, Jeff.
-“Reader’s Manual: An Introduction to the Poetics and Contexts of Fred Wah’s Early Poetry.” in Scree 1-16.
+“Reader’s Manual: An Introduction to the Poetics and Contexts of Fred Wah’s Early Poetry.”
+In Scree 1-16.
 Print.

 Shipton, Don and Teddie Brock.
 “Revisiting ‘Mountain, Many Voices: The Archival Sounds of Fred Wah.”
 SpokenWeb Podcast S4:E6, 3 April, 2023. https://spokenweb.ca/podcast/episodes/revisiting-mountain-many-voices-the-archival-sounds-of-fred-wah/